 Math - Algebra 1

-- We’ve started using Nicole the Math Lady for help with Saxon math.
+- We've used Nicole the Math Lady for help with Saxon math.
 Her videos are short and engaging.
-Algebra I videos will be coming soon, so it’s something worth watching for!

 - Everything you need to know about Math homework

 - Understanding Math

 Research - Physical Science

 There isn't much more we used in Challenge I than the text and our lab journal.
 When they write a formal lab report, it was really helpful to have this guide:

 Challenge I is a fantastic year that opens doors to freedom to become lifelong learners.
 I learned so much journeying through these fantastic materials with my kids.

 Looking for resources from another level?